 5. Driving to the Penfield Homestead Museum via Creek Road

 Listen to the Iron Story Site 5 Audio Narration Here

-Towns like Moriah and Crown Point developed the self-sufficiency that early inhabitants needed for successful settlement.
-They built grist mills to process grains and saw mills to provide lumber to build the mills and houses.
+Towns like Moriah and Crown Point developed the self-sufficiency that early inhabitants needed for a successful settlement.
+They built grist mills to process grains and sawmills to provide lumber to build the mills and houses.
 Iron was needed in the building of those facilities and for farming tools.
 Commercial mining ventures appeared in Essex County in the mid to late 18th and early 19th centuries.
-However, small-scale iron mining and manufacturing was common too.
-Farmers and other locals would mine and work iron found on their property for supplemental income or to produce tools and farm equipment.
-All of this required water power, and in Crown Point that source was Putnam Creek.
+However, small-scale iron mining and manufacturing were common too.
+Farmers and other locals would mine and work iron found on their property for supplemental income or produce tools and farm equipment.
+All of this required water power, and in Crown Point, that source was Putnam Creek.
 In part due to its significant vertical drop, it became an industrial river, powering upwards of 100 water wheels at mills over its seven-mile course to Lake Champlain.
 Each of the major water power sites along the creek provided the nucleus for a hamlet.
-Water powered wheels that milled grain for flour, spun wool, cut timber into lumber, ground bark for tanneries—and hammered impurities out of smelted iron.
+Water-powered wheels that milled grain for flour, spun wool, cut timber into lumber, ground bark for tanneries—and hammered impurities out of smelted iron.

 From Smelting to Melting